Highlights Of The Program

 11:30 - 11:55

-WHY ADVANCED RECYCLING BY GLYCOLYSIS FOR “HARD” PET WASTE TRAYS AND FILMS
+WHY ADVANCED RECYCLING BY GLYCOLYSIS FOR PET WASTE TRAYS AND FILMS

 - Identifying the PET packaging gap between bottle-grade recycling streams and under-recycled trays, films, and laminates

-- Addressing contamination and variability challenges, thereby limiting recovery of thermoforms and complex PET structures
+- Addressing contamination and variability challenges that limit recovery of thermoforms and complex PET structures

 - Clarifying glycolysis as a depolymerization pathway, resetting PET into BHET and oligomers for purification and reuse